 March, 1942 Recognizing the need for a trained force of supers to defend the US against global threats, a group meets in secret in Los Angeles to plan such an organization.
-A double baker's dozen of supers, politicians, businessmen and scientists of many types create organizational and legal guidelines for such an organization.
+A double baker's dozen of supers, scholars, politicians, businessmen and scientists of many types create organizational and legal guidelines for such an organization.
 Somewhat presumptuously, they choose the name Planetary Guardians for the proposed organization.

 May, 1942 Germany successfully brings its first nuclear reactor to critical.

 This follows the removal of Werner Heisenberg from nuclear research.
 There are accusations against Heisenberg by co-workers that he is guiding nuclear research and development in the wrong direction.
 Heisenberg is barred from all projects intended for practical application of nuclear science and restricted to theoretical work for the duration of the War.
 Within six months of criticality in the research reactor the first power-generating unit - Uranmaschine Zwei - is on line.
 More are quickly built.
 These are originally intended to produce short-lived isotopes to be used for poisoning areas in enemy lands.
 However, only small amounts of isotopes are produced and none are used for that purpose.
 The reactors instead find important use in supplying electrical energy.
 By the end of the war there are eleven nuclear power plants in operation, somewhat reducing fuel oil requirements.